jordansamuel/PASTE/README.md

 * **[Viktoria Rei Bauer](https://github.com/ToeiRei)** for her contributions to the project.
 * Roberto Rodriguez (roberto.rodriguez.pino[AT]gmail.com) for PostgreSQL support on v1.9.

-The Paste theme was built using Bootstrap, jQuery and various jQuery plugins for present and future features, but we do try to keep it bloat free.
+The Paste theme was built using Bootstrap.
 Icons are provided by FontAwesome.

 Screenshots